maueroats/nsml-documents/rules.md

 preparation room and will be given a copy of the questions.
 There will be three questions, each on a different sheet of paper.
 Fifteen minutes are allowed for preparation.
 During the preparation, the contestant may use any print or written materials.
-A calculator of any type may be allowed, depending on the contest.
+A calculator may be allowed, depending on the contest.
 Laptops, phones, and other electronic devices may not be used at any time.
-Notes should be made on the question sheets, as only the question sheets may be used in the presentation room.
-The contestant may not use a calculator during the presentation.
-When the contestant enters the presentation room, the timer will read the instructions aloud. ~~The timer will answer any questions about the instructions, but may not answer any questions about the material.
-The timer will then ask the contestant if he or she wants a verbal or a silent warning about how much time remains.~~ The contestant will ~~choose a verbal or silent warning,~~write his or her name and the school name on the board, and begin.
-Timing will start when the contestant begins to answer the questions.
-The contestant will have ten minutes of uninterrupted time to answer the questions.
-There will be two and one minute warnings.
+Notes should be made on the question sheets or specially marked extra paper.
+Only the question sheets and specially marked paper may be used in the presentation room.
-~~After eight minutes, the timer will hold up two fingers to indicate that two minutes remain or will announce "two minutes remain," according to the contestant’s preference.
-After nine minutes, the timer will hold up one finger, or announce "one minute remains."~~  At the end of ten minutes, the timer will allow the contestant to complete his or her last sentence and will then ask the contestant to stop.
+When the contestant enters the presentation room, the timer will read the instructions aloud.

 2. For Meets 1 and 2, the oral contest is an individual event.
 Each oral contestant must prepare and present alone.
 For Meets 3 and 4, a school may enter a single contestant or an oral team of two students.
 Each member of an oral team may, but is not required to, participate in all parts of the presentation.
 The students may decide how to allocate their presentation time.
 For example, they may “trade off” questions they answer or one student may take the lead while the other student adds information or clarification as needed.
 Only one student at a time may be active, either speaking or writing, during the presentation time.
 The other student must sit quietly and **may not write** (on paper or on the board).
 Neither member of an oral team at a meet may participate as a contestant in a written contest as the same meet.